HugoMichard/TrackMyAssets/README.md

 mkdir ./config
 ```

-In the config directory that has been created, create two files :
+In the config directory that has been created, create three files :

 - one js file named auth.config.js and insert your secret key configurations.
 Here is an example of the format:
 ```yaml